tamuratak/vscode_architecture/README.md

 - https://github.com/microsoft/vscode/wiki/Source-Code-Organization#dependency-injection

 One of the purposes of using DI is to create services in the correct order.
 When services depend on each other, it is necessary to generate objects providing those services in the appropriate order.
 The creation of objects is handled by the [InstantiationService](https://github.com/Microsoft/vscode/blob/a5f52063e4622bc318d9c550a682dc5b35ef7f33/src/vs/platform/instantiation/common/instantiationService.ts#L28) class.
 Each process has a unique `InstantiationService` object, which is created at the very beginning of the startup of each process.
-See an [example](https://github.com/Microsoft/vscode/blob/8cfb2b0e6c8dd80523711236d89dbead0338420b/src/vs/workbench/browser/workbench.ts#L196) of Renderer Process.
+See this [example](https://github.com/Microsoft/vscode/blob/8cfb2b0e6c8dd80523711236d89dbead0338420b/src/vs/workbench/browser/workbench.ts#L196) of Renderer Process.

 The following is the typical example of consuming a service:
 ```ts